harness/developer-hub/tutorials/self-managed-enterprise-edition/use-an-external-redis-database.md

 ### Create a public zone

-To create a public zone, do the following:
+To create DNS records, do the following:

-1. Go to the DNS portal and create a public zone with any domain name, for example `harness-redis-abc.com`.
+1. Go to the DNS portal of your domain registrar.

-2. Open the public zone page.

-3. Create three type A records with subdomains for the public domain name, for example, `node1.harness-redis-abc.com`, `node2.harness-redis-abc.com`, and `node3.harness-redis-abc.com`.
+2. Create three type A records with subdomains for the public domain name, for example, `node1.harness-redis-abc.com`, `node2.harness-redis-abc.com`, and `node3.harness-redis-abc.com`.

-4. Add the internal IP and external IP for each VM in their respective A records.
+3. Add the internal IP and external IP for each VM in their respective A records.

-5. Create one NS record with a different subdomain, for example `redis.harness-redis.com`.
+4. Create one NS record with a different subdomain, for example `redis.harness-redis.com`.

-6. Add the subdomains of all your nodes, for example `node1.harness-redis.com`, `node2.harness-redis.com`, and `node3.harness-redis.com`.
+5. Add the subdomains of all your nodes, for example `node1.harness-redis.com`, `node2.harness-redis.com`, and `node3.harness-redis.com`.

 ### Configure your Redis cluster